Isaac-Ayanda/Python-Scripting-portfolio-01.Website-scraping-with-selenium-nium-/02.Website-Login-Automation/readme.md

 ![Login page](./images/loginpage.png)

-### By inspecting the elements of the username and password on the webpage; we use find_element by  id since the input elements has an id attribute.
+### By inspecting the elements of the username and password input boxes on the webpage; we use find_element by  id since the input elements has an id attribute.
 ![Webpage Inspect](./images/inspect.png)
-### Then write the script that takes the supplied credential to login to the page.
-Then use the send.keys
+### Then write the script that uses the supplied credential to login to the page use the send.keys functions by expecting "automated" as imput.
 ![Script](./images/codeupdate.png)